Circumcision: a painful decision

 The state Supreme Court heard arguments from a divorced couple about circumcising their son.
 The father, who had converted to Judaism after the divorce, favored the circumcision of his 9-year-old son, who had expressed interest in converting.
 The mother argued that the boy was afraid to tell his father that he didn't want to be circumcised.

 In January, a lower court ruled in favor of the father, who has custody of his son.
 The mother appealed.
-The Supreme Court decided that the boy, now 12, should have a chance to weigh in.
+The Supreme Court External link decided that the boy, now 12, should have a chance to weigh in.
 The case is still pending.

 Custody rights may be at the heart of the Oregon case, but it has sparked discussion of circumcision – the removal of all or a portion of the foreskin of the penis.
 For centuries, Jews have circumcised infant boys.
 They cite the book of Genesis, in which God commands that Abraham, his son and their descendants be circumcised as a sign of their divine covenant.

-Ordinarily, a bris milah, Hebrew for "covenant of circumcision," is held on the eighth day of a boy's life, at home in front of family and friends.
+Ordinarily, a bris milah, Hebrew for covenant of circumcision, is held on the eighth day of a boy's life, at home in front of family and friends.
 A trained mohel performs the ritual.
 In recent years, some Jewish families have had their sons circumcised in the hospital by a specially trained Jewish physician.
 The family holds a naming ceremony at home on the eighth day.

 In Islam, circumcision is a religious rite and usually occurs by a boy's seventh birthday.